The Lion (film)

-The Lion is a 1962 British-American adventure film in CinemaScope directed by Jack Cardiff, starring William Holden and Trevor Howard.
+The Lion is a 1962 British adventure film in CinemaScope directed by Jack Cardiff, starring William Holden and Trevor Howard.
 Filmed on location in Kenya and Uganda and on a property in Kenya co-owned by Holden, the Mount Kenya Safari Club.

+The film is based on the novel The Lion by the French author Joseph Kessel.

 The film had its World Premiere at the Leicester Square Theatre in London's West End on 26 July 1962.

-Plot summary
+Plot

-Successful American lawyer Robert Hayward (William Holden) is in Kenya because his ex-wife Christine (Capucine) is having problems with their eleven-year-old daughter Tina (Pamela Franklin), with whom he has had no contact for many years.
+Successful American lawyer Robert Hayward is in Kenya because his ex-wife Christine is having problems with their eleven-year-old daughter Tina, with whom he has had no contact for many years.
 Tina, who has a great affinity with Africa, its customs and its wildlife, initially resents her father, feeling he had abandoned her.

-Christine has remarried and her new husband John Bullit (Trevor Howard), a former big-game hunter, now manages a large Kenyan animal preserve.
+Christine has remarried and her new husband John Bullit, a former big-game hunter, now manages a large Kenyan animal preserve.
 Tina considers Bullitt her father and Hayward merely her mother's ex-husband.
 There is tension between the adults because Christine left Hayward for Bullitt, having become "bewitched" by the beauty of Kenya and the wild, free lifestyle of the African bush.
 Christine is alarmed that Tina is likewise "bewitched" by the wild lifestyle Bullitt encourages, and fears her daughter's development is endangered by having no contact with modern society.

 Tina spends much of her time in the company of King, a full-grown male lion she raised from a cub.
 Tina believes she has a psychic bond with the lion, even to the point of challenging King's mate, a wild lioness.
 Hayward earns Tina's respect when he witnesses this encounter without panicking but she fails to realize that her father now shares her mother's alarm over her dangerous lifestyle.

 Hayward and Bullit compete for the romantic affection of Christine and for the daughterly affection of Tina.
 Bullitt further emphasises the danger of the African bush by taking Hayward with him, Christine and Tina on a reckless jeep trip, needlessly harassing enraged wild elephants, from which they only narrowly escape.
 Bullitt at first laughs off the danger but realizes afterwards that his macho display has backfired when it is revealed that Hayward has the legal right to claim custody of Tina.